Expats Talk about Health Insurance and Healthcare in Granada, Nicaragua

 When we asked about emergency services, members in Granada wrote:

 "Emergency services in Granada are available but may not be as efficient or well-equipped as those in more developed countries.
 To call for an ambulance, you can dial 128, which is the national emergency number.
 However, it is important to note that response times may be slower, and the quality of care might not be up to the standards you may be accustomed to.
-In case of a serious medical emergency, it is often recommended to arrange for private transportation to the nearest medical facility," said one expat living in Granada.
+In case of a serious medical emergency, it is often recommended to arrange for private transportation to the nearest medical facility," wrote one expat.

 Will I need to travel to see a specialist?

 "Granada has a number of medical specialists available to provide care to the local population.
 For highly specialized medical care, people typically travel to Managua, the capital of Nicaragua, which has a larger selection of medical specialists and more advanced medical facilities.
-Additionally, some people may travel to other countries in the region, such as Costa Rica or Panama, for more specialized medical care," said one expat living in Granada.
+Additionally, some people may travel to other countries in the region, such as Costa Rica or Panama, for more specialized medical care," commented one expat living in Granada, Nicaragua.

 Are common prescription medications available in Granada?